kamranahmedse/kamranahmedse.github.io/blog/_posts/2015-01-03-private-and-public-scopes-in-javascript.md

 };
 </code></pre>

 Structuring your code this way is good, but there is a little *problem* with this approach.
 As you can see, we don't have any `private` or `public` variables or functions setup, everything that is in `FeedReader` is public and can be accessed by the outer world whether it should be or not be.
-In this article, I am specifically going to deal with this problem and show you how you can make use of `private`, `public` and also `static` variables and functions.
+In this article, I am specifically going to deal with this problem and show you how you can make use of `private` and `public` variables and functions.
 So let's begin.

 #Creating a Module
-First things first, let's create our *class* (Module) first and we will be gradually extending it as I introduce you to different concepts.
+First things first, let's create our *class* first and we will be gradually extending it as we advance in this article.
 I am going to use the word Module to reference our so called Javascript classes.
 Let's create a `Person` module that is just a simple function.
 Here is what I mean

 <pre><code class="javascript">
 // Person Module